-Ajayan, AR, Al-Doghman, F & Chaczko, Z 2018, 'Visualizing Multimodal Big Data Anomaly Patterns in Higher-Order Feature Spaces', 2018 26th International Conference on Systems Engineering (ICSEng), International Conference on Systems Engineering, IEEE, Sydney, NSW, Australia, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Ajayan, AR, Al-Doghman, F & Chaczko, Z 2018, 'Visualizing Multimodal Big Data Anomaly Patterns in Higher-Order Feature Spaces', 2018 26th International Conference on Systems Engineering (ICSEng), International Conference on Systems Engineering, IEEE, Sydney, NSW, Australia, pp. 1-9.View/Download from: Publisher's site

 The world today, as we know it, is profuse with information about humans and objects.
 Datasets generated by cyber-physical systems are orders of magnitude larger than their current information processing capabilities.
 Tapping into these big data flows to uncover much deeper perceptions into the functioning, operational logic and smartness levels attainable has been investigated for quite a while.
 Knowledge Discovery & Representation capabilities across mutiple modalities holds much scope in this direction, with regards to their information holding potential.
 This paper investigates the applicability of an arithmetic tool Tensor Decompositions and Factorizations in this scenario.
 Higher order datasets are decomposed for Anomaly Pattern capture which encases intelligence along multiple modes of data flow.
 Preliminary investigations based on data derived from Smart Grid Smart City Project are compliant with our hypothesis.
 The results proved that Abnormal patterns detected in decomposed Tensor factors encompass deep information energy content from Big Data as efficiently as other Pattern Extraction and Knowledge Discovery frameworks, while salvaging time and resources.

-Al-Doghman, F, Chaczko, Z & Brookes, W 2018, 'Adaptive Consensus-based Aggregation for Edge Computing', 2018 26th International Conference on Systems Engineering (ICSEng), International Conference on Systems Engineering, IEEE, Sydney, Australia.View/Download from: UTS OPUS or Publisher's site
+Al-Doghman, F, Chaczko, Z & Brookes, W 2018, 'Adaptive Consensus-based Aggregation for Edge Computing', 2018 26th International Conference on Systems Engineering (ICSEng), International Conference on Systems Engineering, IEEE, Sydney, Australia.View/Download from: Publisher's site

 The swift expansion in employing IoT and the tendency to apply its application have encompassed a wide range of fields in our life.
 The heterogeneity and the massive amount of data produced from IoT require adaptive collection and transmission processes that function closed to front-end to mitigate these issues.
 In this paper, We introduced a method